 During a student's high school years, they are offered a number of opportunities to go away on school camps while studying at Blue Mountain College.

 Our school camps are character building.
 They encourage students to bond with one another outside of the classroom, learn new skills, develop independence and responsibility.

 The camps take place around our great nation, as well as overseas, and often involve physical activities such as skiing and hiking along with cultural experiences.
 We actively fund raise to reduce the costs associated with the camps to maximise participation.

-The Duke of Edinburgh's Hillary Award programme is part of a worldwide network which provides young people with a balanced, non-competitive programme of individual challenge through which they can make constructive use of their leisure time.
+The Duke of Edinburgh's Hillary Award program is part of a worldwide network which provides young people with a balanced, non-competitive program of individual challenge through which they can make constructive use of their leisure time.

 The Award program provides a framework for personal discovery and growth through service, skills, physical recreation and adventurous journeys; developing perseverance, responsibility to self and to the community.
 Individuals or organisations can use this framework, with its three levels, to provide individual challenge and achievement for young people between the ages of 14 and 25.

 The flexibility of content within the program structure, and the national and international recognition that the Award attracts, make it an effective and challenging opportunity for young people with a wide range of backgrounds and interests.
 Increasingly, employers and interviewers are recognising the Award as an indicator of responsibility and achievement.